 He was constantly short of money, which didn’t help his mood.
 It’s perhaps not surprising therefore that he should sometimes wish for a return to a simpler lifestyle – a wish no doubt repeated by millions of people before and since.

 Yeats said he got the idea for the poem as he walked along a street in London called the Strand and heard the sound of a water fountain in a shop window.
 It reminded him of the lapping of the water at Innisfree, and it set a train of thought in motion about getting away from it all.

 The Lake of Innisfree celebrates simplicity.
-The ideal world Yeats imagines doesn’t involve wealth of glamour.
+The ideal world Yeats imagines doesn’t involve a wealth of glamour.
 He just wants a small cabin and a little space to produce his own food.
 The wattles referred to are wooden stakes made from tree branches to provide a cabin framework and roof structure.

 Yeats said the line “and noon a purple glow” referred to the reflection of the heather on the water.

-The desire to commune with nature and hear again the “water lapping” isn’t a just a passing fancy.
+The desire to commune with nature and hear again the “water lapping” isn’t just a passing fancy.
 As he stands in London “on the pavements grey,” he hears it in the “deep heart’s core”.

-Yeats did in fact often return to Sligo area of his youth, and often stayed at the home of his wealthy patron Lady Gregory, at her home at Coole Park.
+Yeats did in fact often return to the Sligo area of his youth, and often stayed at the home of his wealthy patron Lady Gregory, at her home at Coole Park.